cython/cython/docs/src/userguide/wrapping_CPlusPlus.rst

             c = SomeCppClass(...)  # initialized
             return c.some_cpp_function()  # OK

-Additionally the directive avoids initializing temporary C++ objects before they are assigned, for cases where Cython needs to use such objects in its own code-generation (often for return values of functions that can throw exceptions).
+Additionally, the directive avoids initializing temporary C++ objects before they are assigned, for cases where Cython needs to use such objects in its own code-generation (often for return values of functions that can throw exceptions).

 For extra speed, the ``initializedcheck`` directive disables the check for an unbound-local.
 With this directive on, accessing a variable that has not been initialized will trigger undefined behaviour, and it is entirely the user's responsibility to avoid such access.

 The ``cpp_locals`` directive is currently implemented using ``std::optional`` and thus requires a C++17 compatible compiler.
 Defining ``CYTHON_USE_BOOST_OPTIONAL`` (as define for the C++ compiler) uses ``boost::optional`` instead (but is even more experimental and untested).
-The directive does come with a memory and performance cost due to the need to store and check a boolean that tracks if a variable is initialized.
+The directive may come with a memory and performance cost due to the need to store and check a boolean that tracks if a variable is initialized, but the C++ compiler should be able to eliminate the check in most cases.

 Caveats and Limitations